-Shaving Brushes To Transform Your Shave
+The Best Shaving Brush To Transform Your Shave

 Shaving brushes seem like a relic of the past.
 A time when every man had his barber shop and every man his barber.
 Alas, times of days gone by.
-They need not be though.
+Today, they need not be though.
 The 1950’s have come and gone, but we need not forget the shaving traditions of those that have come before us.
 The best shaving brush kits should stand the test of time.

 My personal favorite shaving brush is the Anbbas Shaving Set.
 There’s nothing like brushing silvertip badger hair across your face.
 Usually, I wouldn’t indulge in a silvertip badger brush because they’re quite expensive.
 However, this happened to be a gift from a dear friend of mine who knows I’m particular about my shaving tools.

 - Chrome-Plated Shaving brush kit with bowl, brush and razor

 - Price: $$$